Are Consumers Averse to Sponsored Messages? The Role of Search Advertising in Information Discovery

-Taken together, patterns in our data are consistent with an equilibrium in which advertising compensates for important information gaps in organic listings: it conveys relevant new information, which is unknown to the search engine, and therefore missed by the organic listings algorithm.
+Taken together, patterns in our data are consistent with a constructive role of search advertising in which it fills significant information gaps by conveying new information, which is hard for the search engines to gather, and therefore missed by the organic algorithms.
 Viewing search ads, at the margin we study, makes consumers better off on average.

 Keywords: search advertising, search engine, marketing, economics